 Be nice.
 Or else.

-Boulder Designer @ Google Joined almost 4 years ago
+Boulder Designer @ Google Joined about 4 years ago

 Probably Amazon Drive and Microsoft OneDrive

 I imagine many don't WANT to work remotely but are in situations where they can't move (family, finances, visas, etc..) + can't find local positions.